 Here’s how to save time on this potentially lengthy process:

-- Use your customer service agent’s original answers to the issues as a starting point.
-Feel free to copy and paste to your heart’s content.
-Just remember to format the information into a standalone article instead of letting it sit in an unedited format.
+- Use the unedited answers provided by your customer service agent as a foundation for your article.
+Feel free to copy and paste as much as you like.
+Just remember to format the information into a standalone article rather than leaving it in its original unedited state.

 - Have each customer service representative write up a few different articles.
 However, your customer service reps may be better at speaking than writing.
 Make sure to have a qualified editor review every article.